dartmouth-cs98/dartmouth-cs98.github.io/slides/20_welcome/index_slides.md

 * Will fix on canvas and release
 * No news yet on C/NC for last term vs grade - preference?

+???
+* as luck have it currently you're all passing
+* but i know grade isn't hte motivator here but making an impressive product is

 ---